Discounted cash flow: Application

 and for the mechanics see valuation using discounted cash flows, which includes modifications typical for startups, private equity and venture capital, corporate finance "projects", and mergers and acquisitions.

 Using DCF analysis to compute the NPV takes as input cash flows and a discount rate and gives as output a present value.
 The opposite process takes cash flows and a price (present value) as inputs, and provides as output the discount rate; this is used in bond markets to obtain the yield.

 History

 Discounted cash flow calculations have been used in some form since money was first lent at interest in ancient times.
-Studies of ancient Egyptian and Babylonian mathematics suggest that they used techniques similar to discounting future cash flows.
-Modern discounted cash flow analysis has been used since at least the early 1700s in the UK coal industry.
+Discounted cash flow analysis has been used since 1801 in the UK coal industry.

 Discounted cash flow valuation is differentiated from the accounting book value, which is based on the amount paid for the asset.
 Following the stock market crash of 1929, discounted cash flow analysis gained popularity as a valuation method for stocks.
 Irving Fisher in his 1930 book The Theory of Interest and John Burr Williams's 1938 text The Theory of Investment Value first formally expressed the DCF method in modern economic terms.